canada-ca/micro-acquisition/_pages/en/supplier-guide.md

 ### 2. Familiarity with Git version control system

-add *a link to a bilingual user guide*
+> Note: add a link to a bilingual user guide

 ### 3. The ability to accept payment from a credit card using a payment system or via PayPal